PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 If your goal is for your audience to engage with your content, you need to make accessing it easy with as few steps as possible.
 This means using a format that doesn't require the user to leave his or her browser.

-Problem 3: You can’t track reader engagement
+Problem 3: You can’t track reader engagement in a PDF

 PDFs completely lack the ability to collect data.
 You may be able to see how many times a PDF was downloaded from a landing page, but you have no idea what people did with it afterwards.